How to turn company expertise into a recognizable body of thought

 Job title alone is not enough.
 The most valuable contributor may be the person with the most direct exposure to the problem, the clearest explanation of it, or the strongest pattern recognition.
 Depending on the subject, that could be a product leader, consultant, salesperson, customer-success manager, analyst, engineer, or executive.

-How can we capture expertise without creating a slow review process?
+How can we capture expertise without slowing the review process?

 The first step is to agree on the expert’s role.
 Subject-matter experts should verify accuracy, identify missing nuance, and flag claims they cannot support.
 They should not be expected to rewrite every sentence or repeatedly reopen approved strategic decisions.
 Clear review criteria and a defined approval deadline reduce the tendency for feedback to expand indefinitely.